Does the Flower Blossom?: Manga

 Does the Flower Blossom? is written and illustrated by Shoko Hidaka.
-It is serialized in the manga magazine Rutile from the August 2006 issue to the January 2015 issue.
+It is serialized in the monthly boys' love manga magazine Rutile from the August 2006 issue to the January 2015 issue.
 The chapters were later released in five bound volumes by Gentosha under the Birz Comics Rutile Collection imprint.

 In 2012, Digital Manga Publishing announced at Yaoi-Con that they had licensed the first three volumes in English for North American distribution.
 The series was published under their Juné imprint.
 Volume 1 was originally scheduled to be released in July 2013, but it was delayed until December 2013, until finally releasing in 2014.

 Film

 A live-action film adaptation produced by Toei Studios was announced in September 2017, starring Tsurugi Watanabe in his debut film role as Youichi Minagawa.
 Kousei Amano was later cast as Kazuaki Sakurai.
 Additional cast members include Akihisa Shiono, Yuito Obara, Atomu Mizuishi, and Yasukaze Motomiya.
 The film is directed by Kaori Tanimoto, with the script written by Natsuko Takahashi.
-It was released in theaters in Japan on February 24, 2018.
-The film's theme song is "Futari Negai Boshi" by Mika Tsunaki, which was released as a single on February 14, 2018.
+It was released in theaters in Japan on 24 February 2018.
+The film's theme song is "Futari Negai Boshi" by Mika Tsunaki, which was released as a single on 14 February 2018.
 Postcards exclusively illustrated by Shoko Hidaka were distributed during the theatrical run, with the first week distributing a postcard of Youichi and the second week distributing a postcard of Sakurai.